 The La Crosse Area

-abounds with outdoor and indoor recreational activities.
-It would be difficult to find a residency program in such a beautiful area with so many things to do!
+The La Crosse Area abounds with outdoor and indoor recreational activities.
+It would be difficult to find a program in such a beautiful area with so many things to do!

 The area's abundant water resources make canoeing, boating, water-skiing and swimming popular summer activities.
-The La Crosse Parks System includes 25 city parks, 6 county parks and playgrounds fully developed with picnic areas, play areas, tennis courts and shelters.
-Additional recreational facilities are provided at the 150 acre Grandad Bluff Park, the 650 acre Goose Island County Park, and the 53 acre Veteran's Memorial Park in West Salem.
-Perot State Park is located in nearby Trempealeau and provides scenic hiking, biking, and camping.
+The La Crosse Parks System includes 25 city parks, six county parks and playgrounds fully developed with picnic areas, play areas, tennis courts and shelters.
+Additional recreational facilities are provided at the 150 acre Grandad Bluff Park, the 650 acre Goose Island County Park and the 53 acre Veteran's Memorial Park in West Salem.
+Perot State Park is located in nearby Trempealeau and provides scenic hiking, biking and camping.
 Many residents hike and cross-country ski in Hixon Forest, a 10 minute drive away from Gundersen.
-Less than a mile from downtown La Crosse, citizens enjoy Myrick Park Zoo and its residents that range from monkeys to black bears.
+Less than a mile from downtown La Crosse, citizens enjoy Myrick Park.
 Hiking and biking trails, fully integrated with the Wisconsin state system, attract many visitors to the area.

-is your bag, the Greater La Crosse Area was ranked as Wisconsin's best "golf city" by Golf Digest (1998) and 21st among the nations 309 major metro areas.
-The area boasts fifteen 9-hole and twelve 18-hole public golf courses.
+If golf is your bag, the Greater La Crosse Area boasts 15 nine-hole and 12 18-hole public golf courses.
 Additionally, three 18-hole private courses can also be found.

 River backwaters, wooded coulees and remnant prairies provide excellent habitat for wild game.
 Hunting enthusiasts in our area have no trouble finding whitetail deer, ducks, geese, pheasants, grouse and wild turkeys.